AMWA-TV/ms-05-01/docs/Identification.md

 - sender
 - receiver

-For the **x-nmos/channelmapping** namespace, **NcTouchpointResourceNmos_is_08** is defined, and shall support the following resource types, and the touchpoint resource id should be that of the underlying NMOS device.
+For the **x-nmos/channelmapping** namespace, **NcTouchpointResourceNmosChannelMapping** is defined, and shall support the following resource types, and the touchpoint resource id should be that of the underlying NMOS device.

 - input
 - output